oymotion/EMGFilters/README.md

 > will be treated as zero.

-After calibration, the sample program prints the `envelope`, which is the squared values of sEMG sigals, to serial line, from which the user can plot it using Arduino `SerialPlotter`.
+After calibration, the sample program prints the `envelope`, which is the squared values of sEMG signals, to serial line.
+The user can plot it using Arduino `SerialPlotter`.

 **Note**: